Tolga0342/deploying-project-react-basic/README.md

 #project:
 Recipe App

 #description: Responsive recipe app created with HTML, Javascript and React + Vite.
-The app is styled with Chakra-ui.
-For this project I implemented searchfunction, clickfunction and button to make the app interactive.
-The app consists of 2 pages, a screen where you can view an overview of available recipes and a screen where you can view the details of a single recipe.
+The app is styled using Chakra UI.
+For this project, I implemented search functionality, click interactions, return button to make the app interactive.
+The app consists of two pages: one screen displaying an overview of available recipes and another showing the details of a single recipe

 #live-demo: https://project-basic-recipechecker.netlify.app/